PHiLOSOPHY: Truth vs Utility, re Religion

 Well, frankly speaking, it’s Benny Hill, or French Boudoir Farce, right?
 And yet it ossifies into these ‘venerable’ traditions.
 Mad!

 And what about the words venerate and venereal?
-Are they both derived from Venus?
-I find the evolution of language, and our culture associated concepts, fascinating.
+They both derive from Venus, one assumes.
+So buried deep in what has become pompously and self-righteously anti-sexual is a very pro-sexual set of ideas.
+I find the evolution of language, and our culture of associated concepts, endlessly fascinating.

 Leave a Reply